7 Virginia Wineries to Visit This Fall

 Stomp grapes, steep yourself in history and sip a glass or two while taking in the beautiful scenery.

 Situated at the edge of Shenandoah National Park, this vineyard takes environmentalism seriously.
 It limits the use of chemical sprays, uses organic materials, composts grape waste byproducts and plants wildflowers next to the vineyard to welcome beneficial insects.
 The property offers a tasting room plus shaded lawns, a tented patio and a deck for outdoor seating.
-Available wines include the Bordeaux-esque 2017 Triskele, which won the Virginia Governor’s Cup Gold Medal, as well as chardonnay, pinot gris and petit verdot.
+Available wines include the 2019 petit verdot, which won the 2022 Virginia Governor’s Cup Gold Medal, as well as chardonnay and pinot gris.
+On the winery’s calendar, find live music on Friday and Saturday nights and some special events such as the Chocolate and Wine Pairing on Oct.
+9, 2-3:30 p.m.
 Approximate drive time from Arlington: 90 minutes. //40 Gibson Hollow Lane, Etlan, VA 22719, 540-923-4206

 Pull up a seat at the Virginia Table, a tasting room and patio that serves wine pairings with artisanal charcuterie and cheese boards, rockfish, grilled pork chops and other seasonal dishes.
 Early Mountain’s tasting room was voted the best in the country by USA Today’s 10 Best Readers Choice survey in 2016.
 For a more rustic setting, grab a picnic table in the meadow, which has its own menu featuring sandwiches such as country ham and gouda, smoked salmon and roasted eggplant.
 On its 55 acres of vineyard, Early Mountain grows grapes for merlot, malbec, sauvignon blanc and other varietals.
 Approximate drive time from Arlington: 90 minutes. //6109 Wolftown-Hood Road, Madison, VA 22727, 540-948 9005

 It’s easy to unplug at Linden.
-The idyllic winery has no public Wifi, and cell service is sporadic, so your best move is to simply kick back and relax.
+The idyllic winery has no public wifi, and cell service is sporadic, so your best move is to simply kick back and relax.
 Known for its chardonnay, sauvignon blanc and Bordeaux-style red blends, Linden was an abandoned apple orchard when the 76-acre property became a vineyard in 1985.
-Indoor and outdoor seatings for wine tastings are open only to Friends of Linden members and their guests, at a cost of $18 per person.
-Traditional tastings are available to nonmembers at the tasting counter for $22 per person.
+Indoor and outdoor seatings for wine tastings are open only to Friends of Linden members and their guests, at a cost of $20 per person.
+Traditional tastings are available to nonmembers at the tasting counter for $25 per person.
 The maximum group size for either is four.
-Note that reservations and proof of Covid vaccination are required.
+Note that reservations are required.
 Approximate drive time from Arlington: 1 hour. //3708 Harrels Corner Road, Linden, VA 22642, 540-364-1997

 Always dreamed of stomping grapes?
 Get down and dirty on Fridays throughout the fall at Pearmund Cellars’ Crush Monkey events.
 From 9 a.m. to 3 p.m., guests learn to press, punch, stir and stomp in a cathartic experience with the promise of refreshment at the end.
 The $100 per person fee includes a t-shirt, lunch, a bottle of wine and stained feet.
 (Kidding about that last part.)
 You’ll also learn about cleaning and washing, but dress for a mess and bring a change of clothes.
 Approximate drive time from Arlington: 45 minutes. //6190 Georgetown Road, Broad Run, VA 20137, 540-347-3475

-Tucked between the foothills of the Blue Ridge and Short Hill mountains, Breaux has 404 total acres, 104 of which are vineyards that produce grapes for 17 varietals, including cabernet franc, muscat and viognier.
-The vineyard’s 2016 Meritage—a mix of merlot, cabernet franc, petit verdot, cabernet sauvignon and malbec—and 2016 Nebbiolo were featured in the 2021 Governor’s Cup Case, which recognizes the state’s best wines.
-Indoor and outdoor tastings are offered, and dogs and children are welcome in certain areas at certain times.
-Vineyard tours are also available at $10 per person with a minimum of 10 people.
+Tucked between the foothills of the Blue Ridge and Short Hill mountains, Breaux has 404 total acres, 104 of which are vineyards that produce grapes for 17 varietals, including cabernet franc and viognier.
+The vineyard’s 2020 sauvignon blanc and 2019 Nebbiolo were featured in the 2022 Governor’s Cup Case, which recognizes the state’s best wines.
+Dogs on leashes and kiddos are welcome, and there’s live music on weekends.
+Reservations for indoor and outdoor seating are required on weekends and cost $5 per person for a three-hour window.
 Approximate drive time from Arlington: 1 hour. //36888 Breaux Vineyards Lane, Purcellville, VA 20132, 540-668-6299